Skip to main content

 The AI suggests five possible sub-clauses.
 Click one to add it, or click again to remove it if added by mistake.

-Step 5a: Export your document
+Export your document

-• If not, a default layout is used, which you can adjust via export options.
+When your document is complete, click Export.
+A default layout is applied, which you can adjust via export options.

-Step 5b: Insert content into an open Word document
+Insert content into an open Word document

 Instead of exporting a standalone document, you can insert content directly into an open Microsoft Word document:

-• Click Copy to insert the full document
+Click Insert to insert the full document:

 Managing placeholders